leogabac/hakodocs/wiki/articles/archlinux.md

 {: .tip}
-> **Tip:** If case something happens, **always** check the [Arch Wiki](https://wiki.archlinux.org/title/Main_page) first.
+>If case something happens, **always** check the [Arch Wiki](https://wiki.archlinux.org/title/Main_page) first.
 It always help, no matter the problem you may have.
 Read **very** carefully the instructions, and don't skip steps.
 I have encountered many problems for literally not reading the next line in the wiki.

 This guide serves as both a beginner guide to know that to check after they install Arch Linux for the first time, but also a checklist for myself to remember what to look for in a new installation.
 I will assume that you installed KDE Plasma as your Desktop Environment.